Martin Offiah: 1996–99: London Broncos

-When rugby league made the switch to summer rugby in 1996, Offiah played in only ten games before moving to the London Broncos.
 He played for London in their 1999 Challenge Cup Final defeat against Leeds.
 In total, he scored 24 tries in 48 games for the club.

-In 1996, after rugby union had officially allowed professionalism, Offiah signed for Bedford Blues, and had a brief spell there while also playing for the London Broncos.
-He played 14 games for the club, scoring 10 tries.
+2000–01: Salford Red Devils

 After the London Broncos he moved to Salford City Reds for the 2000 Super League V, staying for two seasons, playing 45 games and scoring 23 tries.
+He scored his 500th career try in July 2001 in a 37–14 win against his former club London Broncos.

+2001–02: Wasps

 He finished his career in 2001–02 playing rugby union for London Wasps, who were coached by his former Wigan team-mate Shaun Edwards.
 He played in eight games for the club, scoring five tries.